 What are gynecological imaging tests and procedures?

-In this post, our Ottawa radiologists list imaging tests that assist OBS/GYNs, physicians and other doctors who offer gynecology services in assessing, diagnosing and treating patients.
+In this post, we list imaging tests that assist OBS/GYNs, physicians and other doctors who offer gynecology services in assessing, diagnosing and treating patients.

 What are gynecological imaging tests?